influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/testing/inspect.md

 weight: 301
 ---

-The `testing.inspect()` function returns the information about a test case.
+The `testing.inspect()` function returns information about a test case.

 _**Function type:** Test_